jmb-python-developer/python-fastAPI-aws-microservices/README.md

 - Test code -> Codebase that tests the application souce code.
 - Dockerfile -> For dockerizing the service, that is, containerizing it.
 - IaC files -> Infrastructure as code files, for provisining infra resources.
+- CLI.py file, uses Fire library to test the app using a CLI.
+To run execute `./CLI.py --help`

 ## Scaffold